alissonvieeira/alissonvieeira/README.md

 - 😄 Pronouns: he/his.
 - ⚡ Fun fact: I like to read books and take courses in other areas as well.
 Learning is never too much!
 - 📫 How to reach me: You can find me through **social networks** or through my profile contacts on Github.
+- 🚀 I have a lot of knowledge in agile methods like Scrum, eXtreme Programming and others with their derivatives.

 > I currently live in Brazil, in the state of Rio Grande do Sul, but I am open to job offers in Brazil and abroad.
 <br>